-District councils such as Cheltenham receive 40%, county councils 10% and central government 50% of business rates collectible, with write offs, provision for impairment of debts and any surplus or deficit generated being shared in the same proportions.
+Normally district councils such as Cheltenham receive 40%, county councils 10% and central government 50% of business rates collectable, with write offs, provision for impairment of debts and any surplus or deficit generated being shared in the same proportions.
 If growth exceeds a certain threshold then the council's general fund must pay a 'levy' to central government on the extra growth, or if the rates collectable fall below a certain amount the council receives a 'safety net' payment from the government.

-The council is a member of the Gloucestershire Business Rates Pool, in which any levy payment or safety receipt is 'pooled' across several authorities.
-This enables each pool member to benefit from a lower levy rate payable should the growth in its business rates exceed its levy threshold, whilst receiving from the pool a safety net payment should its rates fall below its safety net threshold, contributed by the pool members
+The council is, however, a member of the Gloucestershire Business Rates Pool, in which any levy payment or safety receipt is 'pooled' across several authorities.
+This enables each pool member to benefit from a lower levy rate payable should the growth in its business rates exceed its levy threshold, whilst receiving from the pool a safety net payment should its rates fall below its safety net threshold, contributed by the pool members.
+In 2018/19 the Pool operated as a 100% Pilot, whereby the districts received 50% and the County Council 50% of business rates collectable with a Nil levy payable to the government on growth.

-The total non-domestic rateable value at 31st March 2018 was £134.155 million (£130.556 million at 31st March 2017) and the national non-domestic multipliers for 2017/18 were 47.9p (49.7p in 2016/17) (standard rate) and 46.6p (48.4p in 2016/17) (small business rate).
+The total non-domestic rateable value at 31st March 2019 was £135.442 million (£134.155 million at 31st March 2018) and the national non-domestic multipliers for 2018/19 were 49.3p (47.9p in 2017/18) (standard rate) and 48.0p (46.6p in 2017/18) (small business rate).